Andy Lyons (English footballer): Masters Football

 On 30 June 2007 Lyons played for Wigan Athletic Masters Football team in the 2007 North West Masters competition at the M.E.N.
 Arena in Manchester.
 He scored one goal in a 5–1 win over Bolton Wanderers as Wigan reached the final where they lost 2–1 to Manchester United.
 He also played for Wigan at the 2008 Mersey Masters at the Liverpool Echo Arena on 28 June 2008.

 Coaching career

 Lyons is now a fully qualified coach, having obtained the UEFA B coaching licence.
-He is currently the coach of the Under-14's team at Fleetwood Town Football Club's Academy.
+He is the coach of the Under-14's team at Fleetwood Town Football Club's Academy.